 As you can see, an inexperienced truck driver can do plenty of mistakes that can cause serious injuries and damages in truck accidents.

-Only an experienced truck collision attorney knows which areas to investigate to expose negligence or illegality in an inexperienced truck driver’s actions.
+Only an experienced attorney knows which areas to investigate to expose negligence or illegality in an inexperienced truck driver’s actions.
 While you can’t really tell the difference between a skilled and inexperienced truck driver, our truck accident attorneys at the Law Offices of Howard Craig Kornberg can!